A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Proofs of Theorems - , and Corollary

 By Proposition~\ref{prop:little-law}, the third term on the right-hand side in the above can be less than ${\varepsilon}/{2}$ for all large enough $n$.
 Thus \eqref{equa} is proved by \eqref{eq:tech-prob-bound-8-6}.

 Next, we prove \eqref{relation1}.
-According to Lemma 3.2 of \cite{DaiHe2010} and the monotonicity of the distribution function $F^n$,
+According to Lemma 3.2 of \cite{DaiHe2010} and the monotonicity of the distribution function $F^n(\cdot)$,

-So it is sufficient to prove the following convergence as $n\to\infty$, We only prove \eqref{relation2} since \eqref{relation} can be proved similarly.
+As a result, it is sufficient to prove the following convergence as $n\to\infty$, We only prove \eqref{relation2} since \eqref{relation} can be proved similarly.
 The idea is similar to the one proposed by \cite{WardGlynn2005}.
-Define the fluid-scaled arrival process $\fs E=\{\fs E(t): t\geq 0\}$ by
+By Remark \ref{workload-tight} and (\ref{eq:arrival-fluid}), we have that $\{(\tilde{\omega}^{n},\bar{E}^n),n\in\Z_+\}$ is $C$-tight.
+So for every convergent subsequence indexed by $n_k$,